qinnzou/Gait-Recognition-Using-Smartphones/README.md

 from 20 subjects as training data and 332 samples from other 98 subjects for testing.
 ## Datasets Download:
-You can download this dataset from the following link：
+You can download these datasets from the following link：